dallison/phaser/phaser/docs/phaser_user_guide.md

 contains a map that contains information about the location of the message's `metadata` (where the fields are located).

+### Tuning the memory allocator
+The memory for the actual message contents is allocated inside the `PayloadBuffer` using a memory allocator (think malloc and free in a restricted, relocatable area of memory).
+There are two modes for this memory allocator:

+1. Performance mode
+2. Size mode

+In performance mode (the default), two types of allocators are used depending on the size of the block being allocated:

+1. A bitmap allocator for blocks up to 16, 32, 64 and 128 bytes.
+2. A free-list allocator for all other block sizes

+The bitmap allocator is about twice as fast when allocating memory but does use more memory in the buffer.
+This is most appropriate when you want the maximum performance out of the allocator but are not concerned about the size of the message.
+If you are putting your messages in shared memory or somewhere where the message size isn't a concern, you can gain performance by using the bitmap allocator.

+However, if you are sending your messages over a network and want to keep them small, the size mode might be more appropiate.
+It should be noted, though, that if you are concerned with message size, perhaps regular protobuf might be more suitable than Phaser

+To choose which mode to use, you can pass a `::phaser::Tuning` argument to the message constructor or creator.
+The default is `::phaser::Tuning::kPerformance` and the other option is `::phaser::Tuning::kSize`.

 ### Creating a message in a dynamic buffer.
 The simplest way to create a Phaser message is the same as protobuf: